Red Heat (1988 film): Filming

-The first half of the opening scene was shot in Budapest's Rudas Thermal Bath.
+Filming had begun on August 26, 1987 the first half of the opening scene was shot in Budapest's Rudas Thermal Bath.
 It features a brawl between naked men, including Schwarzenegger.
-He approved the scene saying that "Whenever the scene calls for nudity and it fits into the movie, I don't mind that ..
+He approved the scene saying that "Whenever the scene calls for nudity and it fits into the movie, I don't mind that.
 But if it is exploiting the whole idea and is thrown in for no reason, then it bothers me and I stay away from it."

 The second half was shot in Austria because Budapest had no snow.
 The film shot in Moscow for four days, primarily at Red Square, which became possible due to the rapid warm up of the cultural and political relations between the Soviet Union and United States.
 Despite obtaining permission to film in Moscow, the film crew was unsure about exactly where they could shoot; hence many "Moscow" scenes were eventually filmed in Budapest.
 For example, Buda Castle was used as the Soviet Ministry of home affairs.